healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 **Google Know**.
 To support next generation of smart, semantic search (where the meaning and intent of the search is understood) the Internet search giants (Google, Yahoo, Microsoft,...) adopted a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide clear, unambigous structure and definition for information on the Internet.

-Over a trillion web searches each year now leverage Schema.org's schema, providing exact, meaningful results for information requested.
-In its role providing meaning to data on the web, Schema.org is the most likely the most linked data resource on the Internet.
+Over a trillion web searches each year now leverage Schema.org to provide the exact meaningful results for information intended.
+In its role providing 'meaning' to structured data on the web, and provding content producers with machine-actionable data, Schema.org is the most powerful driver of the next generation Internet - the Internet of Data.

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).